Vulnerability analysis in Complex Networks under a Flood Risk Reduction point of view: Introduction

-Vulnerability is a key idea in network science as well.
-Due to its generality for representing the system topology (relation among the elements on the system), Network Science approaches have been applied to a huge number of very different areas (Newman, 2010; Estrada, 2011; Barabási, 2016).
-Recently, Mattsson \& Jenelius (2015), Arosio {\it et al.} (2018) and Santos {\it et al.} (2019b) discussed interfaces between Complex Systems Science and Disaster Science.
-However, the first one did not apply its ideas in any real case study, the second one did not analyse the topological vulnerability index, and the third one did not show any susceptibility map, just the topological vulnerability index itself.
+Vulnerability is a key idea in Network Science as well.
+Due to its generality for representing the system topology (relation among the elements on the system), Network Science approaches have been applied to a huge number of very different areas (\cite{Newman2010}).
+Section \ref{sec:slm} presents a Systematic Literature Mapping of papers related to road networks, natural disasters and network vulnerability.
+The listed works are predominantly from 2020, published in interdisciplinary and transport journals.
+The most frequent type of disaster and data origin are flooding/landsliding and USA/China.

 This paper presents a formulation for a vulnerability index based on efficiencies of the system of networks.
 It aims to locate the most vulnerable links in a transportation network and to assess whether these links are susceptible to hazards and disruptions.
 The idea is presented as a case study on a set of highways, which are mapped based on vulnerability index and disaster susceptibility data.